farjami110/farjami110/README.md

 ## About Me

 - 🔭 I’m currently working on **AI Safety and Ethical AI** projects.
-- 🌱 My interests include **Machine Learning, Neuro-Symbolic AI, and Knowledge Graphs**.
+- 🌱 My interests include **Normative Reasoning, Machine Learning, Neuro-Symbolic AI, and Knowledge Graphs**.
 - 👯 I’m looking to collaborate on projects focusing on **AI Alignment and AI Ethics**.
 - 📫 How to reach me: [farjami110@gmail.com](mailto:farjami110@gmail.com)